bnagy/afl-launch/README.md

   -x="": afl-fuzz -x option (extras location)
 ```

 The launcher DOES NOT CHECK if the `afl-fuzz` instance errored out.
-You should
+Before
-start afl-fuzz manually with your desired `-i` `-o` `-x` (etc) options to make
+starting a multiple launch, you should start afl-fuzz once manually with your
-sure everything works.
+desired `-i` `-o` `-x` (etc) options to make sure everything works.

 If you don't supply a base name, the launcher will pick a random one.